Geometric and conventional contributions of superconducting diode effect: Application to flat-band systems: Introduction

 where $\partial_a=\partial/\partial_{k_a}$ is the momentum derivative.
 By establishing the Ginzburg-Landau theory around the transition region, we study the dissipationless supercurrent as well as the feasibility of SDE (see Fig.~\ref{fig:fig1}).
 Importantly, the geometric origin of SDE is the distribution of quantum metric dipole with the expression as

-The average of quantum metric dipole $\overline{\mathcal D}_a^{bc}$ [see Eq.~~\eqref{eq:dipole_ave}] over the first Brillouin zone can be finite when the $\mathcal{P}$ symmetry is broken [See Fig.\ref{fig:fig1}~(a), (b)].
-The SDE can occur when the $\mathcal T$ symmetry is also violated.
-In conjunction with the phenomenological analysis utilizing the Ginzburg-Landau theory, we calculate the nonreciprocal critical currents by a mean-field study of a Haldane lattice model of a flattened band which consists of finite quantum metric and a non-zero quantum metric dipole.
-Furthermore, we discuss the potential application of this theoretical framework to moir\'e superconductors, specifically twisted trilayer graphene (tTLG), which exhibits narrow bands near the Fermi energy.
-The implications of our findings can provide valuable insights for experimental investigations in this field.
+The average of quantum metric dipole $\overline{\mathcal D}_a^{bc}$ [see Eq.~~\eqref{eq:dipole_ave}] over the first Brillouin zone can be finite when the $\mathcal{P}$ symmetry is broken [see Fig.\ref{fig:fig1}~(a), (b)].
+The SDE can show up when the $\mathcal T$ symmetry is also violated.
+By utilizing the phenomenological analysis, we calculate the Ginzburg-Landau coefficients for a Haldane-like lattice model with flattened bands which consists of finite quantum metric and a non-zero quantum metric dipole.
+In conjunction with the phenomenological analysis utilizing the Ginzburg-Landau theory, we calculate the nonreciprocal critical currents by a mean-field study of the lattice model and analyse the SDE from conventional band dispersion and quantum geometry.
+Furthermore, we discuss the potential application of this theoretical framework to moir\'e superconductors, which exhibits isolated narrow bands near the Fermi energy.
+The implications of our findings can provide valuable insights for both theoretical and experimental investigations.